mcameriere/android-basics/README.md

 # android-cli

-How to build and launch an app in Android Emulator from the Command Line Interface
+How to build and launch an Android app from the CLI

 ## Build APK